mojs/mojs.github.io/README.md

 ![mo · js](logo.png "mo · js")

 ## To get started
-* Install VuePress globally to be able to run the command `npm install -g vuepress`
+* Install VuePress globally using `npm i -g vuepress`
 * Run `npm i` to install all dependencies
 * Run `npm start` to start the project on `http://localhost:8080`